-‘Master of Science’ (M.Sc.) in Marketing and Channel Management
+‘Master of Science’ (M.Sc.) in Marketing and E-Buisness

-- The master's programme in marketing and channel management is accredited by ZEvA Hannover (Central Evaluation and Accreditation Agency).
+- The Master's Programme in Marketing and E-Business is accredited by ZEvA Hannover (Central Evaluation and Accreditation Agency).

 - Language: German

 - The standard period of study is four semesters.